djnugent/SpeedNet/README.md

 `python speednet.py video.mp4 speed.json --mode=test`

 This will print the mean squared error
+If you get an outrageously high number then then weight loaded wrong.
+Just try again.

 ## Play
 If you want a more graphical display you can use the play mode.
 This will output the Optical Flow video with prediction overlay.